EQuimper/eslint-config-equimper/README.md

 ## Usage

+1. `npm i -D eslint-config-equimper` or `yarn add -D eslint-config-equimper`

-Create .eslintrc file in the root directory
+2. Create .eslintrc file in the root directory

-And paste this code
+3. And paste this code

 ```
 {